 Following the completion of the scoping and diagnostic assessment, the Company engaged external advisors to assist with detailed technical reviews of the identified potential high impact areas.
 These reviews include the identification of IFRS - Canadian GAAP differences, accounting policy considerations, and preliminary implementation plans.
-The high impact areas relating to conversion include foreign currency; property, plant and equipment; income taxes; and provisions (including asset retirement obligations).
-The technical review aspects of these assessments have been completed for foreign currency; property, plant and equipment; and income taxes.
-A summary of the potential impacts in these areas are as follows:
+The high impact areas relating to conversion include foreign currency; property, plant and equipment; income taxes; and provisions, contingent liabilities and contingent assets (including asset retirement obligations).
+During the second quarter of 2010, the technical review aspects of these assessments is substantially completed.
+Concurrently, the Company commenced the quantification of the identified technical differences in respect to foreign currency; property, plant and equipment; and income taxes; and provisions.